cuplv/Andrew_Abstract/README.md

 Week 6(combine branch):

 - Worked in [dual_evaluate.worksheet.scala](src/main/scala/dual_evaluate.worksheet.sc) to try to find a awy to call the same evaluate function for any domain(concrete, abstract, etc.)

+Week 7 and 8(combine branch):

+- Researched Types and Classes, polymorphism(ad hoc and parametric), and Type Classes.
+- Started trying to implement a version of `evaluate` thats approximates the following: `evaluate[T]` => `T`, or in words you can pass the domain type to the evalute function, and each domain will implement each type of expression in its own way.
+- Changed to have a type class instead of `Evaluator[T]`, where each T would be a domain like `Int`, `Interval`, etc. All evaluates were outsourced to the `implicit object` of each domain type like `IntEvaluator` or `IntervalEvaluator`.